pylon/alexa_request_verifier/README.md

 If verification fails, `conn.private[:alexa_verify_error]` will contain an error message.

-We now join the original project's README, already in progress...
+We now join the original project's README (plus a couple updates to reflect the new version), already in progress...

 ---